abalbastrem/goscore/README.md

 _$ Goscore.exe_ in windows or<br>
 _$ ./Goscore_ in Unix systems<br>
 <br>
-The server will populate the in memory DB with a 1000 user scores and will listen to connections to localhost:8080<br>
+The server will populate the in memory DB with 1000 user scores and will listen to connections to localhost:8080<br>
 You can either throw the tests in Infrastructure/Tests with<br>
 _$ go test_<br>
 or you can do requests with your browser, curl, Postman or the like.<br>